shopsys/shopsys/docs/storefront/cypress.md

 ## How to run tests?

+You can run your tests both using the CLI (usually run as `cypress run`) and using the cypress interactive GUI (usually run using `cypress open`).
 To make sure that the test runs are consistent, use the provided make commands located in `Makefile` in the project root.
 These commands run the tests using a separate dedicated storefront copy (`storefront-cypress`).
 Furthermore, the back-end application is set to a test environment with a dedicated database.
 Last, but not least, running it via docker makes sure that your OS does not influence the tests, which can happen, e.g. by font smoothing, which causes differences in visual regression tests.

+### How to run tests using the CLI (`cypress run`)?

 There are two commands provided for you:

 -   `run-acceptance-tests-base`: This command runs the tests and allows screenshot regeneration.
 This means that whatever your tests generate at that point will be considered the new base case.
 By running this, the tests will not fail because of visual differences, but might still fail because of the cypress tests failing themselves.
 Make sure to only run this once you are sure that your application behaves as expected.
 If you set the base to an invalid state, once it is fixed, your tests will start failing.
 -   `run-acceptance-tests-actual`: This command runs the tests without allowing screenshot regeneration.
 This should be used most of the time if you want to check your application.
 This is also what should be used as part of CI.
 If this command fails because of visual differences, there will be screenshot diffs generated in a `/snapshotDiffs` folder.
 You can analyze them to see the differences which caused an issue.

-## How to update your test results?
+### How to run tests using the cypress interactive GUI (`cypress open`) on Mac?

+Unfortunately, you cannot just simply run cypress tests in docker and use the cypress GUI.
+Especially on Mac, you will have to allow the docker application to connect to a display port and stream the visual data to your screen.
+Allowing this is fairly straightforward and should take you just a couple of minutes.
+All steps you need to do are described in [this tutorial](https://sourabhbajaj.com/blog/2017/02/07/gui-applications-docker-mac/).
+You should only focus on the parts titled **Install XQuartz** and **Run XQuartz**.
+These are the only steps you will have to do.
+You do not have to care about getting your host machine IP, as we have prepared a general command which should cover all scenarios.
+After installing and setting up XQuartz, you can continue by reading the next block, which describes how to run the tests with GUI.

+### How to run tests using the cypress interactive GUI (`cypress open`) on Linux or Mac + XQuartz?

+If you use Linux or Mac, where you have previously installed and set-up XQuartz as described above, you have these two commands available to run cypress tests with the interactive GUI.

+-   `open-acceptance-tests-base`: This command opens the cypress interactive GUI, where you can select and run tests.
+Similar to `run-acceptance-tests-base`, this command allows screenshot regeneration.
+This means that whatever your tests generate at that point will be considered the new base case.
+By running this, the tests will not fail because of visual differences, but might still fail because of the cypress tests failing themselves.
+Make sure to only run this once you are sure that your application behaves as expected.
+If you set the base to an invalid state, once it is fixed, your tests will start failing.
+-   `open-acceptance-tests-actual`: This command opens the cypress interactive GUI, where you can select and run tests. imilar to `run-acceptance-tests-actual`, this command runs the tests without allowing screenshot regeneration.
+This should be used most of the time if you want to check your application.
+This is also what should be used as part of CI.
+If this command fails because of visual differences, there will be screenshot diffs generated in a `/snapshotDiffs` folder.
+You can analyze them to see the differences which caused an issue.

+### Extra make commands

+There are some extra make commands you can use:

+-   `prepare-data-for-acceptance-tests` runs just the necessary commands to prepare the BE and API for cypress tests.
+This includes switching BE to test mode, running database migrations, and related.
+It can also be helpful while debugging, as described in the [paragraph about debugging tests containing registration](#debugging-tests-containing-registration).

+### Gotchas when running tests

+#### Debugging tests containing registration

+-   Our tests include scenarios where we register with a static email (which is the most comfortable way of running visual regression tests).
+However, this means that if you use `open-acceptance-tests-base` or `open-acceptance-tests-actual`, and run a specific test with registration multiple times, the test will fail, as you will try to register with a previously registered email.
+For this, there are several workarounds:
+    -   if you need to do quick, iterative debugging, where you run the same test multiple times, you can take that specific test and change from a static email to a generated one like shown in the diff below.
+This will fail your visual regression tests (if run with the `open-acceptance-tests-actual` command), but will allow you to debug.
+Once you understand and fix the bug, you can switch back to the static email.
+    ```diff
+    - generateCustomerRegistrationData('some-static-email@shopsys.com')
+    + generateCustomerRegistrationData()
+    ```
+    -   if you only need to run the test with registration one more time, it might be easier for you to use the `prepare-data-for-acceptance-tests` make command.
+It only runs the most necessary data preparation logic, such as cleaning the database and uploading fresh demo data.
+-   because we run

+#### Screenshots containing mouse cursor when running cypress interactive GUI

+Because we run the cypress interactive GUI through docker, if you leave your mouse cursor on the GUI while a screenshot for visual regression tests is being taken, it will fail the test, as the cursor will be included in the screenshot.
+This is a _funny_ gotcha, that might raise some eyebrows, but the easiest way to avoid this issue is to just move your cursor outside of the GUI.

-As described above in the **How to run tests?** section, to update your screenshots, you can run the `run-acceptance-tests-base` make command.
+As described above in the [section about running tests](#how-to-run-tests), to update your screenshots, you can run the `run-acceptance-tests-base` make command.
 This way, all your screenshots which have changed will be regenerated and the new values will be stored in `/snapshots`.

+#### Killing the cypress interactive GUI and finishing the make commands

+Though this may be obvious, when running `open-acceptance-tests-base` or `open-acceptance-tests-actual`, the make commands will not finish until you close the GUI window and kill the GUI runner.
+Only then will your cypress script end, storefront cypress will be killed, and regular storefront brought up.

 ## How to debug failed tests?

 -   You can view the videos in `/videos` to see where the test got stuck
 -   You can view snapshot diffs in `/snapshotDiffs` if your tests fail because of visual differences, they should help you to spot the differences
--   You can log within your tests, though this is considerably harder than the methods above, as logging is not intuitive in cypress, however, you can read more in the official docs
+-   You can log within your tests, though this is considerably harder than the methods above, as logging is not intuitive in cypress, however, you can read more in the [official docs](https://docs.cypress.io/api/commands/log)
+-   You can run the tests using the cypress interactive GUI.
+This is very helpful especially when dealing with complex bugs.
+Within the GUI, even a browser console is available.
+However, definitely read the [part about running your tests](#how-to-run-tests) and the [part about various gotchas you might face](#gotchas-when-running-tests).

 ## How to work with dynamic data?